 Do I have to continue to meet with a verbally abusive or threatening parent?

-Like other rights, parents who abuse their right of access to schools and teachers may lose such rights or have them curtailed.
-It may be advisable to have a third-party present, preferably an administrator, during a conference with a hostile parent.
-In the case of a telephone conference, you may wish to utilize the speaker and inform the parent that an administrator or other educator is present.
+Parents who abuse their right of access to schools and teachers (and other parental rights) may lose such rights or have them curtailed.
+It may be advisable to have a third party present, preferably an administrator, during a conference with a hostile parent.
+During a telephone conference, you may wish to utilize the speaker and inform the parent that an administrator or other educator is present.
 In situations where the parent may be prone to misrepresent your comments, it may become necessary to communicate only in writing, providing your supervisor a copy of such correspondence, including email.

 Most school districts post written procedures for visitor check-in upon arriving on campus, which generally apply to parents.
 Failure to properly observe such procedures may result in restrictions on parental visits, and in the case of actual disruption of a teacher’s classroom, a possible criminal complaint.